 Current drought level

-The City is in standard conservation, which restricts outside watering to no more than twice every seven days and no more than 1 inch per week.
+As of Aug.
+1, the City is in Drought Level 1, which restricts outside watering to no more than once every seven days and no more than 1 inch per week.
 Watering is prohibited from noon-6 p.m., as is runoff of more than 150 feet down any street, gutter, alley or ditch.

 Water Distribution provides maintenance, preventative maintenance, construction and emergency repair to all water and sewer lines throughout the City of San Angelo.